 Each module and year level of our girledworld programs can be run effectively as stand-alone programs, or across year levels to provide multi-year level learning frameworks.
 Alternatively, we can deliver school and student-specific workshops in Leadership (Leading Self, Leading Others, Team Dynamics, Ethical Decision-Making, Leading for Change) or Entrepreneurship (Design Thinking IDEO, Lean Startup, Agile Practice, Lean Canvas, Business Model Canvas Made Easy, Disruption for Good) and a range of other highly engaging workshops.

-Our digital education streams will include web series, content campaigns and the development of e- learning modules to be piloted in schools Q3 2017.
+Our digital education streams will include web series, content campaigns and the development of a global World of Work platform to be co-created with students and piloted in schools Q4 2018.

 If you're a business, startup or female leader with something to bring to the ecosystem we'd love to hear from you!

 If you're a school who'd like to chat about what we can bring to your girls, please contact us via the numbers below OR EMAIL email@example.com

 Madeleine Grummet, girledworld Co-Founder +61 3 437 582 566

 Edwina Kolomanski, girledworld Co-Founder +61 3 400 004 135